zrefai/swap-ease-clustering-api/README.md

 ## Testing

-To run the testing suite, run from src/tests
+To run the testing suite, run from root

 ```
-python -m unittest
+pytest

-# For verbose testing and suppressing print outs
+# For coverage report in html
-python -m unittest -v -b
+pytest --cov --cov-config=.coveragerc --cov-report=html
 ```

 ## Trouble shooting